munificent/craftinginterpreters/book/control-flow.md

 stability of the foundation they built their work upon.
 To address that [crisis][], they went back to square one.
-Starting from a handful of axioms, logic, and set theory, they hoped to rebuild mathematics on top of an impenetrable foundation.
+Starting from a handful of axioms, logic, and set theory, they hoped to rebuild mathematics on top of an impervious foundation.

 [crisis]: https://en.wikipedia.org/wiki/Foundations_of_mathematics#Foundational_crisis

 <aside name="paradox">

-The most famous of those is [**Russell's paradox**][russell].
+The most famous is [**Russell's paradox**][russell].
 Initially, set theory allowed you to define any sort of set.
 If you could describe it in English, it was valid.
 Naturally, given mathematicians' predilection for self reference, sets can contain other sets.
 So Russell, rascal that he was, came up with:

 *R is the set of all sets that do not contain themselves.*